- Dr Margaret Costello just donated $180.00

-Right now, there is no cure for kidney disease so once diagnosed with kidney failure, many people will have to spend long periods of time undertaking dialysis.
+Currently, there is no cure for kidney disease.
+Once diagnosed with kidney failure, many people will spend long periods of time undertaking dialysis.

-On average people with kidney disease spend 60 hours a month on dialysis, strapped to a machine that cleans their blood.
+Australians undergoing dialysis spend an average of 60 hours per month strapped to a machine that cleans their blood.

-Although it’s a life-saving treatment that is essential in keeping patients alive, the aftermath can leave them feeling extremely fatigued, unwell, dizzy and nauseous.
+Although it’s a life-saving treatment the aftermath can leave people feeling extremely fatigued, unwell, dizzy and nauseous.
 Whilst on dialysis, a person's body will get very cold, particularly their feet.

 So, this October let your ankles do the talking and wear your Red Socks to show people living with kidney disease you care.